Kundalini Yoga

 "Kundala" means "coiled".
 Its shape is like that of a coiled serpent.
 Hence the name Kundalini.

-One of the ways to explain what Kundalini is is to understand it as a manifestation of the expressive force of life itself, also called Shakti, which acts to manifest the entire universe and all forms of expression of existence.
+One of the ways to explain what Kundalini is, is to understand it as a manifestation of the expressive force of life itself, also called Shakti, which acts to manifest the entire universe and all forms of expression of existence.
 In this sense, the practice of Kundalini Yoga aims at the maximum development of human potential, which, when working on this energetic dynamic of consciousness, opens up space to access and manifest the Divine identity of the human being.

 Kundalini can be awakened by all forms of yoga, such as the pranayama techniques, asanas and mudras of Hatha Yogis; by the concentration, dissolution and training of the mind by the Raja Yogis; by devotion and self-surrender by Bhakta Yogis; by the analytical will of the Jnanis; by the Mantras of the Tantras; and by the grace of the Guru(Guru Kripa) through touch, sight or mere Sankalpa.
 However, its ascent can take many years with practices that are not exclusively designed for this purpose.
 But the tradition called Kundalini Yoga, which has been preserved and kept secret for more than 7,000 years, can be simple and quick to the point if practiced correctly.

-Through Raja Yoga, Kundalini Yoga was delivered to the home of one of the 10 Gurus of Sikh philosophy, Guru Ram Das, making itself available to the values of this Sikh Dharma consciousness which means "the path of the student", a path to becoming Be pure, full of integrity, truth and conscience.
-As Yogi Bhajan is a Sikh and a disciple of Guru Ram Das, he brought this knowledge as he was taught, expanded with the science of Naad Yoga, which is the science of sound, an essential part of the teachings of Sikhism in that it allows the development of all its structure with the impact of sound vibration.
+A master of this tradition called Yogi Bhajan came to the West in the late 1960s with the aim of teaching Kundalini Yoga, defying the rule of teaching the science publicly.
+The ancient scripture said: “He who teaches this science openly will die on the next sun”; but Yogi Bhajan persisted in his purpose, transmitting this knowledge to all who sought it.
+Through Raja Yoga, Kundalini Yoga was handed down to the lineage of one of the 10 Gurus of Sikh philosophy, Guru Ram Das, making the practice available to the values of this Sikh Dharma consciousness which means “the path of the student”, a path to becoming pure, full of integrity, truth and consciousness.
+As Yogi Bhajan was a Sikh and a disciple of Guru Ram Das, he brought this knowledge as it was taught to him, expanded with the science of Naad Yoga, which is the science of sound vibration, an essential part of the teachings of Sikhism in that it allows the development of its entire structure with the impact of sound vibration.

 It is important to note that although there is this connection between Kundalini Yoga and Sikh Dharma, the practice of Kundalini Yoga is accessible to people from various spiritual traditions and is not limited to Sikhism.
 Each practitioner has the freedom to incorporate these practices according to their beliefs and personal spiritual journey.